Homelab Proxmox + VyOS + Debian server configuration - WIP

 sudo chmod g+rw /mnt/bulk/

-sudo cat <<EOF >>/etc/fstab
+sudo cat << 'EOF' >>/etc/fstab

-//pve.lan.vanwerkhoven.org/bulk /mnt/bulk cifs credentials=/root/.smbcredentials,rw,uid=tim,gid=users,noauto,x-systemd.automount,_netdev 0 0
+//pve.lan.vanwerkhoven.org/bulk /mnt/bulk cifs credentials=/root/.smbcredentials,rw,uid=tim,gid=users,auto,x-systemd.automount,_netdev 0 0

 EOF